Opinion: Angela Merkel has left the CDU in tatters | DW | 25.09.2021

 Change for the sake of change in politics is a double-edged sword.
 There was an almost palpable collective sigh of relief after the CDU lost the 1998 election to the Social Democrats and Helmut Kohl's tenure as chancellor came to an end after 16 years at the helm (as an aside, this country would benefit greatly from a two-term limit for chancellors).
 Gerhard Schröder adroitly recognized the signs of the times and embarked on an ambitious reform agenda that changed the face of his Social Democrats and the country.

-When Angela Merkel came to power in 2005, she demonstrated her much-admired political acumen by not throwing out Schröder's Agenda 2010 (reforms of the labor market and the social security and health system) with the bathwater.
+When Merkel came to power in 2005, she demonstrated her much-admired political acumen by not throwing out Schröder's Agenda 2010 — the reforms of the labor market and the social security and health system — with the bathwater.
 She anticipated correctly that those changes would ultimately benefit Germany.

 The evolution of a party is a laborious and painstaking process.
 For the Greens, it was more of a revolution.
 Just look at how the party went from a pacifist protest party whose members knitted jumpers and scarves in parliament to while away the time to an established, mainstream (some would say boring) party that supported Germany's involvement in the NATO-led war against Yugoslavia.